o) Provisions

 • When a hedging instrument expires, or is sold or terminated, or when a hedge no longer meets the criteria for hedge accounting, the cumulative gain or loss that were reported in equity are immediately reclassified to profit or loss within income or expenses.

-The Company recognises a liability to make cash or non-cash distributions to equity holders of the parent when the distribution is authorised and the distribution is no longer at the discretion of the Company.
-As per the corporate laws in India, a distribution is authorised when it is approved by the shareholders.
-A corresponding amount is recognised directly in equity.
+The Company recognises a liability to make cash distributions to equity holders of the parent when the distribution is authorised and the distribution is no longer at the discretion of the Company.
+As per the corporate laws in India, a distribution is authorised when it is

 u) Contingent liabilities

-events beyond the control of the Company or a present obligation that is not recognized because it is not probable that an outflow of resources will be required to settle the obligation.
+A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non¬ occurrence of one or more uncertain future events beyond the control of the Company or a present obligation that is not recognized because it is not probable that an outflow of resources will be required to settle the obligation.
 A contingent liability also arises in extremely rare cases where there is a liability that cannot be recognized because it cannot be measured reliably.
 The Company does not recognize a contingent liability but discloses its existence in the financial statements.
 Contingent assets are only disclosed when it is probable that the economic benefits will flow to the entity.

 v) Cash and cash equivalents